devloco/create-react-wptheme/README.md

 While you're actively developing your theme, the files are not optimized for production.
 Before you put your theme into production, you need to run the `build` command.

-In a command prompt, change into the `react-src` folder of you theme and run this command:
+Open a command prompt and change into the `react-src` folder of you theme and run this command:
 `npm run build`

 When that command finishes, your optimized files are located in a folder that can be deployed to your production server.